nagaraja-sv/python3/README.md

-Hi I am new git hub
+Hi I am new git hub and also new to python